Preschool vs. Childcare: What’s the Difference?

 • Is potty trained

-When to Choose Daycare Over Preschool
+When to Choose Childcare Over Preschool

 In contrast, daycare centers provide a safe environment for infants and children to stay in when their parents or primary caregivers are working.
 At daycare there is a wider age range, from babies as young as six or 12 weeks, older toddlers, and older kids up to age 12 are cared for, typically on a full-time or after-school basis.